eugene-bosca/Pick-Pic-Project/README.md

 Team number: 04

-Project description (Has not yet passed proposal stage.
-Written with the help of ChatGPT):
+Project description, written with the help of ChatGPT):
 An app that lets users curate their favourite moments with photo albums.
 The app creates *events*, shared albums that users invite each other to.
 These albums integrate with the native Android photo apps for seamless album creation and storage.
 Users can then rank photos using a swipe-based interface, similar to Tinder.
 Users can either swipe on individual photos or choose between two randomly selected images.
 Using an ELO-like ranking system, the app generates a list of top photos, which users can selectively choose from to create an album, or download premade "best-of" albums (e.g., top 20 photos).
 Additionally, the app can detect and group similar photos, allowing users to rank them, with the highest-rated becoming the representative photo for broader comparison.